 In your adult life, you start earning, spending and saving.
 As you grow older, post retirement, you start spending more and earning less, or not earning at all.
-Here’s when your savings help you live a good life, without compromises.
+So how do you tackle this?

-That’s why saving for your retirement fund is extremely important.
+Well, that is where a retirement fund can be extremely useful.
 It defines the quality of your post-retirement life.
 For some wise people, this fund includes investing to buy a health insurance policy while they are young.
 But most don’t and realize this much later.
 Here is what happens when you buy a health insurance at later stage of life.

 Age Limit- Limits Your Options

 The higher your age, the more likely that you would make a claim on your health insurance.
 Thus, most of the policies have an entry age limit.It means that if you buy a policy at an older age you are left with a limited choice of plans.